 I got tired of card games where the only funny things said were things pre-written on the cards, so I created Dysfunctional Families.— Eric Shefferman

-Card game for 3 to 10 players.
+Dysfunctional Families is a card game for 3 to 10 players.
 Game time about 45 minutes.

 The game is loosely based on Happy Families, a traditional card game from the 1800’s similar to Go Fish!.